 Making email collaboration easy

 Handling shared inboxes like support@ or info@ often come with challenges due to lack collaborative communication.
 Sometimes team members may struggle to stay aligned which causes delays or mixed responses that can frustrate customers.
-But if collaboration becomes easy, everyone will be on the same page and the time spent on the back and forth can be saved.
+But if collaboration becomes easy, everyone will be on the same page, and the time spent on the back and forth can be saved.

-Did you know?Flexport, a full-service logistics company based in San Francisco, used to forward email subject lines on Slack whenever they had to assign an email to someone on the team.
+Did you know?
+Flexport, a full-service logistics company based in San Francisco, used to forward email subject lines on Slack whenever they had to assign an email to someone on the team.
 But after using Hiver, all they had to do was leave a note in the email rather than take things to Slack and build context there.
 This helped them resolve customer queries 50% faster.

-Saving time with automation and AI capabilities
+Saving time with automations

 With Hiver, repetitive tasks can be easily automated, freeing up time to focus on more complex operations.
 Instead of manually assigning emails to team members, you can automatically route them based on predefined rules.
 For example, an email mentioning “billing” can automatically be assigned to the billing team.
 This ensures faster response times and no email gets missed.